Introduction to SQL

 WHERE person_id = 1;

-• Violation of possible values: if you try to set an eye color that is not allowed, for example ZZ, MySQL returns: ERROR 1265 (01000): Data truncated for column ‘eye_color’ at row 1;
+• Violation of possible values: If you try to set an eye color that is not allowed, for example ZZ, MySQL returns: ERROR 1265 (01000): Data truncated for column ‘eye_color’ at row 1.

-• Date entered the wrong format: if the string containing the date is formatted incorrectly, MySQL will return: ERROR 1292 (22007): Incorrect date value: ‘DEC-21-1980’ for column ‘birth_date’ at row 1.
+• Date entered the wrong format: If the string containing the date is formatted incorrectly, MySQL will return: ERROR 1292 (22007): Incorrect date value: ‘DEC-21-1980’ for column ‘birth_date’ at row 1.

 Query Primer